Home to 4,900 — including 2,900 traditional undergraduates — represents more than 40 denominations, most U.S. states and more than 20 countries.

 Weekly chapel services, student-led Party with Jesus, and local churches offer students, faculty and staff the opportunity to worship and grow together.
 Chapel services, held in the 3000-plus seat Centennial Chapel, regularly feature some of today’s most renowned spiritual, business, political and other leaders who offer instruction and inspiration for the ONU community.

 No matter their destination after graduation, Olivet graduates find success — in every sense of the word.
-Olivet has a worldwide network of more than 30,000 alumni, living in all 50 U.S. States and 60 world areas.
+Olivet has a worldwide network of more than 37,000 alumni, living in all 50 U.S. states and 30 world countries.
+States and 60 world areas.
 As educators, medical professionals, musicians, engineers, pastors, lawyers, missionaries and business professionals, Olivetians are living out the “Olivet difference” in their homes, workplaces, churches and communities.

 The Davld L. Elwood Center for Student Success, a cooperative effort among faculty and staff, helps foster a campus-wide culture of success.
 Its services are aimed at helping students develop their full potential during their college years and beyond.
 They seek to foster a balanced Christian worldview that results in students embracing lifelong learning, personal integrity, commitment to God and His Church, and leadership opportunities at home, at work and in society.